alexmojaki/futurecoder/README.md

     2. Run `npm ci` to download dependencies.

+    3. For some browsers, especially Safari, you will need to run `npm run build` and then copy `service-worker.js` from the `build` folder to the `public` folder.

-    3. Run `npm start` to start the frontend development server.
+    4. Run `npm start` to start the frontend development server.
 6. Go to http://localhost:3000/course/

 To learn more about the system, see the [contributing guide](how_to_contribute.md).